Career Girl (1944 film)

 Career Girl is a 1944 American musical film directed by Wallace Fox and starring Frances Langford.
 It was PRC's answer to Columbia's Cover Girl.

 This film is in the public domain.

-Plot summary
+Plot

 Kansas City girl Joan Terry has come to New York to conquer Broadway as thousands have before her.
 Advised to maintain an appearance of wealth, she has been living in an expensive hotel until she is discovered.
 With no offers coming in she moves to an economical women's boarding house full of equally unsuccessful actresses, singers, and dancers.

-However, when Joan demonstrates her ability in the traditional newcomer's show for the residents, the girls recognise her considerable talent and form a corporation to support her until she is discovered and can pay them back from her earnings.
+However, when Joan demonstrates her ability in the traditional newcomer's show for the residents, the girls recognize her considerable talent and form a corporation to support her until she is discovered and can pay them back from her earnings.

-Joan has a further problem when her impatient fiancée, a Kansas City coal mines owner, orders her to return home in failure to become his meek housewife.
+Joan has a further problem when her impatient fiancé, a Kansas City coal mines owner, orders her to return home in failure to become his meek housewife.
 When she carries on in her plans, he arrives in New York to sabotage her aspiring career.
+He buys out her show, intending to close it.
+But one actress, Sue Collins, is so hurt that she won't get her big break that she runs outside and is hit by a car.
+Blake sees the error of his ways and backs the show's opening and concedes Joan's affections to fellow millionaire Steve Dexter, who is more favorably inclined towards Joan's career.